Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/updates/overview-update-channels.md

 #### Preview upcoming new features of Semi-Annual Enterprise Channel
 [!INCLUDE [saec-preview-deprecation-notice](../includes/saec-preview-deprecation-notice.md)]

-To become familiar with the new features coming in the next feature release of Semi-Annual Enterprise Channel, we currently recommend that you use Semi-Annual Enterprise Channel (Preview).
+The Semi-Annual Enterprise Channel (Preview) is deprecated and will no longer be used to release or validate new features.
+Beginning July 2025, there is no dedicated preview channel for Semi-Annual Enterprise Channel.
+To validate features and gather feedback, use Current Channel or Monthly Enterprise Channel before those features are enabled in Semi-Annual Enterprise Channel.

-Semi-Annual Enterprise Channel (Preview) is released with new features twice a year, on the second Tuesday in March and September.
-This schedule provides you with four months before those same new features are released in Semi-Annual Enterprise Channel.
+Semi-Annual Enterprise Channel (Preview) is released with new features twice a year, on the second Tuesday in March and September.This schedule provides you with four months before those same new features are released in Semi-Annual Enterprise Channel.
 Semi-Annual Enterprise Channel (Preview) also receives, if needed, security and non-security updates every month, on the second Tuesday of the month.

 You should deploy Semi-Annual Enterprise Channel (Preview) to a small, representative sample of users in your organization.
 This approach can help you identify any possible issues for your organization before the new features are released more broadly to your users on Semi-Annual Enterprise Channel.